zwang4-code/Profile/README.md

 <a href="https://www.linkedin.com/in/zi-w-b7915944/"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

 ## 🚀 About Me
 I'm on my way to become a software engineer.
+Check out my LinkedIn and GitHub to learn more about me and what I'm up to!

 ## 🛠 Skills